 Application: Functional assays

 Figure 1.
-Dose-dependent stimulation of calcium flux upon treatment with ligand, measured with MultiscreenTM Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).
+Dose-dependent stimulation of calcium flux upon treatment with ligand, monitored measured with MultiscreenTM Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).
 Figure 2.
-Dose- dependent inhibition of forskolin-stimulated intracellular cAMP level upon treatment with ligand, measured with MultiscreenTM TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
+Dose-dependent inhibition of forskolin-stimulated intracellular cAMP level upon treatment with ligand, measured with MultiscreenTM TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
 Figure 3.
 Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
-Thin line: parental cells; thick line: receptor-expressing cells.
+Thin line: parental cells; thick line: receptor- expressing cells.

 Hardy et al. (2004) Reciprocal cross-talk between P2Y1 and P2Y12 receptors at the level of calcium signaling in human platelets.
 Blood 104:1745-1752.

 Cattaneo et al. (2003) Molecular bases of defective signal transduction in the platelet P2Y12 receptor of a patient with congenital bleeding.
 Proc Natl Acad Sci USA 100: 1978-1983.